hello-robot/stretch_visual_servoing/README.md

 python3 recv_and_yolo_d405_images.py -r
 ```

 After the code has downloaded the YOLOv8 model and begins running, you should see the result of processing in a video display on the external computer.
-It should look similar to the GIF included in this documentation.
+It should look similar to the GIF above.
 You should see a visualization of the fingertip frames of reference.
 When you hold up a tennis ball for the robot, you should see it segmented.

 Now, go back to the robot and run the following code.